-Deferred revenue consists of externally restricted donations or grants and amounts related to future fiscal years.
-It includes donations for Empower Packs, grants for scholarships, benevolent and emergency purposes to be distributed to patients and families in Canada who have been negatively impacted by the pandemic.
+Deferred revenue consists of restricted donations or grants and amounts related to future fiscal years.
+Deferred revenue includes amounts received for events to be held, donations for Empower Pack program, grant for scholarships, and COVID-19 financial grants to be distributed to patients and families in Canada who have been negatively impacted by the pandemic.